Non-Hodgkin’s Lymphoma and Agent Orange

-Non-Hodgkin’s lymphoma is a type of cancer of the lymph glands and other lymphatic tissue—a part of the body’s immune system that helps to fight infection and disease.
+Non-Hodgkin’s lymphoma is a type of cancer of the lymph glands and other lymphatic tissue—a part of your body’s immune system that helps to fight infection and illness.
+We believe that non-Hodgkin’s lymphoma can be caused by contact with Agent Orange, a toxic chemical used to clear trees and plants during the Vietnam War.
+If you had contact with Agent Orange while serving in the military—and now have non-Hodgkin’s lymphoma—you can get disability compensation or benefits.

 Signs of non-Hodgkin’s lymphoma include:

-- Swollen, painless lymph nodes in the neck, armpit, or groin
+- Swollen, painless lymph nodes in your neck, armpit, or groin

 - Night sweats